The Cult of Ray

 The Cult of Ray is the third solo studio album by American musician Frank Black.
-Unlike his previous two albums, which had been produced by former Pere Ubu keyboardist Eric Drew Feldman, Black opted to produce The Cult of Ray himself.
+Black opted to produce The Cult of Ray himself, after Eric Drew Feldman produced his first two albums.

 The album title is a reference to author Ray Bradbury.
 The album's final song is a tribute to Shazeb Andleeb, who was beaten to death at Narbonne High School in Harbor City, California (a school Black attended), in May 1995.

 Chart performance

 The Cult of Ray peaked at number 1 on the Billboard Heatseekers chart and number 127 on the Billboard 200 in 1996.

 Track listing

 Personnel

-The core musicians employed on this album would eventually be dubbed The Catholics and would continue as Black's backing group for the following seven years (albeit with a changed line up).
+The core musicians employed on this album would eventually be dubbed the Catholics and would continue as Black's backing group for the following seven years (albeit with a changed line up).